Article

 Pads

-Pads for backrest and for seat are snapped easily onto studs on edges of the backrest and seat.
-Color options are red, tan, and blue.
+Pads for backrest and for seat snap onto studs on the backrest and seat edges.
+Color options: red, tan, and blue.

 Posture Support: Lumbar and Seat Support Kit

 Lumbar and seat support kit provides extra postural support.
-The lumbar piece is placed behind backrest pad for additional low back support, and the seat support is placed under the seat pad towards the front of the seat to help prevent user from sliding forward.
+The lumbar piece is placed behind the backrest pad for additional low-back support, and the seat support is placed under the seat pad toward the front to help prevent the user from sliding forward.
 (Figure 12)

 lumbarkit